cltk/cltk.github.io/_posts/2015-08-02-tokenizing-latin-text.markdown

 There are four important cases in which Latin word tokenization demands special attention: the enclictics “-que”, “-ue/-ve”, and “-ne” and the postpositive use of “-cum” with the personal pronouns (e.g. nobiscum for *cum nobis).
 The [Classical Language Toolkit](https://github.com/kylepjohnson/cltk) now takes these cases into consideration when doing Latin word tokenization.
 Below is a brief how-to on using the CLTK to tokenize your Latin texts by word.
 [The tutorial assumes the following requirements: [Python3](https://www.python.org/download/releases/3.0/), NLTK3, CLTK.]

-## Tokenizing Latin Text with CLTK
+## Tokenizing Latin text with CLTK
 We could simply use Python to `split` our texts into a list of tokens.
 (And sometimes this will be enough!)
 So …

 > `>>> text = "Arma virumque cano, Troiae qui primus ab oris"`